thewtex/thesis/plaque_strain/plaque_strain.rst

 in the radial direction [Hansen2010]_, which is consistent with the mostly negative strains observed at systole in |strain_axial_plot|.

-In contrast, the shear strains shown in |strain_shear_plot|, are primarily positive.
+In contrast, the shear strains shown in |strain_shear_plot| are primarily positive.
 As indicated by the displacement vectors in |geometry|\ a), the tissue is consistently sheared from left-to-right in the image, inferior-to-superior in the subject, for both the anterior and posterior ROI.